vertelab/odootools/README.md

 Ensure you are using the version (eg branch 14.0 for Odoo 14) you want to install.

+When you are logged in with the root-account.
+Run the following command.

 Step 1: The command below will download and execute the installation script:
 ```
 wget -O- https://raw.githubusercontent.com/vertelab/odootools/14.0/install | bash
 ```
+Then log out from the root account and log in with a user-account (that is a member of the sudo-group).

 Step 2: Follow the instructions for the management of the Odoo source repositories https://github.com/vertelab/odootools/blob/14.0/repos/README.md